 Interventional Radiology for Liver Cancer

-Our interventional radiologists, who are members of the Dotter Interventional Institute, can use the body's system of blood vessels to treat the liver.
-Our experts inject chemotherapy drugs through a thin tube into the major vessel that delivers blood to the liver.
-The drug is mixed with a substance that blocks the artery, cutting off blood flow to the tumor.
-This means most of the chemotherapy drug is trapped near the tumor and only a small amount of the drug reaches other parts of the body.
+One type of interventional radiology treatment uses your body's blood vessel system.
+The doctor uses a thin tube to put chemotherapy drugs into the main blood vessel going to your liver.
+The drug is mixed with a substance that keeps blood from flowing to the tumor.
+This traps most of the chemotherapy drug near the tumor.
+Only a small amount of the drug reaches other parts of the body.

-Interventional radiologists can also use X-rays to guide them directly to the tumor and use radiofrequency energy to kill cancer cells.
-This technique is called radiofrequency ablation (RFA).
+Interventional radiologists can also use X-rays to guide them directly to the tumor.
+Then, they use radiofrequency energy, or radio waves, to kill cancer cells.
+This technique is called radiofrequency ablation or RFA.